Lee Foster’s new travel guidebook is Northern California History Travel Adventures: 35 Suggested Trips.

 *How did the discovery of gold at Coloma on the American River in 1848 quickly transform California during the Gold Rush?
 Consequently, Sacramento became the logical capital.

 *When did Leland Stanford and his “Big Four” colleagues arrange the building of the transcontinental railroad?
 As a result, the tracks wound east from Sacramento.
-Subsequently, Stanford ended up so rich that he founded a University.
+Subsequently, Stanford ended up so rich that he founded a university.

 *How did John Muir elevate politically the concept of “preserving nature,” starting with Yosemite and the redwoods?
-As a result, Muir made saving both the massive inland giant species and the tall coastal species a national goal.
+As a result, Muir made saving both the massive inland giant redwood species and the tall coastal species a national goal.

 On the other hand, in more modern times, you might wonder: